9 min read

 I should note that Con Ed is by no means alone in lobbying for their own interests.
 Electric utilities nationally donated $115 million to state-level candidates and political parties during the 2018 cycle.

-7. Who approves the new projects?
+7. Who approves new projects?